HarshilBhatia/CCuantuMM/README.md

 The code can be executed directly on [D-Wave's Leap IDE](https://www.dwavesys.com/take-leap) or locally by installing [D-Wave Ocean SDK]( https://docs.ocean.dwavesys.com/en/stable/)

 ### Installation
-If running the code locally, we recommend the user to create a virtual environment (optionally using conda)
+We recommend the user to create a virtual environment (optionally using conda)

 ```
 conda env create -n ocean